Scientific Name

 Origin

-It is native to Florida and the coastal regions of the American Southeast, where it usually grows in damp areas from Louisiana to Virginia.
+This species is native to Florida and the American Southeast's coastal regions, where it usually grows in damp areas from Louisiana to Virginia.

 Links